Betty Broderick: Marriage breakdown

-After Kim's birth, Dan completed his M.D. degree at Cornell in 1970.
+Shortly after the birth of their first child, Dan completed his M.D. degree at Cornell in 1970.
 He then announced his intention to combine his medical expertise with a J.D. degree and enrolled at Harvard Law School.
 Betty was the main provider for the family while Dan attended law school with the help of a student loan.
 After graduating in 1973, Dan was quickly hired by the largest law firm in San Diego, California, which had a substantial defense litigation practice, and moved his family to the San Diego community of La Jolla.

-Betty continued working part-time, often selling Tupperware or Avon products while raising the children.
-After five years of substantial defense litigation work and training as an associate, in 1978 Dan left the large firm where he was well regarded to found his own small litigation boutique law firm, specializing in medical malpractice litigation on behalf of plaintiffs.
+Betty continued working part-time, often selling Tupperware or Avon products, while raising the children.
+In 1978, after five years of substantial defense litigation work and training as an associate, Dan left the large firm where he was well regarded.
+He then founded his own small boutique law firm, specializing in medical malpractice litigation on behalf of plaintiffs.
 Because of Dan's background as both an M.D. and trial attorney, the firm quickly enjoyed success.

-In the fall of 1982, Dan hired 21-year-old Dutch American Linda Kolkena (1961–1989), a former Delta Air Lines flight attendant, to be his legal assistant at his new firm.
+In the fall of 1982, Dan hired 21-year-old Linda Kolkena (1961–1989) as his legal assistant at his new firm.
 As early as October 1983, Betty suspected that Dan was having an affair with Linda, but Dan denied it.
 Against Betty's wishes, Dan moved out in February 1985.
 He eventually took custody of their children after Betty left the children on his doorstep one by one.
-Betty claimed that Dan confessed he had in fact been having an affair with Linda, and a long, drawn-out, and hostile divorce ensued.
+Betty claimed that Dan confessed he had, in fact, been having an affair with Linda and a drawn-out, hostile divorce ensued.

-By this time, Dan Broderick had become a prominent local lawyer, serving as the president of the San Diego Bar Association.
-Betty claimed that Dan made it extremely difficult for her to find a lawyer willing to represent her in the divorce, which put her at a distinct disadvantage.
-Betty also believed that Dan used his legal influence to win sole custody of their children, sell their house against her wishes and cheat her out of her rightful share of his income.
+By this time, Dan Broderick had become a prominent local attorney, serving as the president of the San Diego Bar Association.
+Betty claimed that Dan made it extremely difficult for her to find an attorney willing to represent her in the divorce, which put her at a distinct disadvantage.
+Betty also believed that Dan used his legal influence to win sole custody of their children, sell their house against her wishes, and cheat her out of her rightful share of his income.
 The divorce was finalized in 1989, four years after Dan filed the petition.

 Betty Broderick's behavior became increasingly erratic.
-She left hundreds of profane messages on Dan's answering machine, and ignored numerous restraining orders that forbade her from setting foot on Dan's property.
-She vandalized his new home, and even drove her car into his front door despite the fact that their children were inside the house at the time.
+She left hundreds of profane messages on Dan's answering machine and ignored numerous restraining orders that forbade her from setting foot on Dan's property.
+She vandalized his new home and even drove her car into his front door, despite the fact that their children were inside the house at the time.

 On April 22, 1989, Dan and Linda were married.
-Linda had been concerned about Betty's behavior and even urged Dan to wear a bulletproof vest to their wedding, but Dan refused to do so although plainclothes security was employed.
-However, Betty did not arrive and the wedding proceeded without incident.
+Linda had been concerned about Betty's behavior and even urged Dan to wear a bulletproof vest at their wedding.
+Dan refused to do so, although plain-clothes security was employed.
+However, Betty did not attend the wedding and it proceeded without incident.
 After the wedding, Betty Broderick claimed that Linda taunted her by mailing her facial cream and slimming treatment ads.